Introduction To Real Estate Data Analytics

 In the past, real estate data analytics focused on conventional metrics like a property’s occupancy rate, the rental fees paid by current tenants, and local market trends.
 But in recent years, there has been a growing appreciation of the power of non-traditional variables – like the dispersion of local coffee shops, online reviews of area businesses, and even the frequency of a building’s elevator movements – to impact market value and inform decision-making.

 Today, with the availability of much more granular and precise location analytics, this data-driven approach has been taken to the next level.
-Real estate professionals can account for an increasingly broad range of inputs, including things like the number of people who actually visit a property each day and where they like to shop.
-For commercial properties in particular – think stores and shopping centers – these kinds of variables can be mission-critical, allowing industry experts to properly assess the value of their properties and optimize their management.
+Real estate professionals can account for an increasingly broad range of inputs, including things like the number of people who actually visit a store or shopping center each day and where else they like to shop.
+For commercial properties, these kinds of variables can be mission-critical, allowing industry experts to properly assess the value of their properties and optimize their management.

 Indeed, to remain competitive in 2023, commercial real estate (CRE) professionals need to quickly gather and process vast quantities of data points, including things like: